 Kieran Tierney has made the switch from Celtic to Arsenal as he became their fifth summer signing after committing to a five-year contract worth £25m.

-The youngster completed a medical this morning and agreed on personal terms following lengthy talks which led the Gunners to pay a record fee for a Scottish player.
+The youngster completed a medical this morning and agreed on personal terms following lengthy talks which led the Gunners to pay a record fee for the Scottish player.

 Celtic previously rejected two bids from Arsenal for Tierney during the summer transfer window.

 The Gunners have finally landed Tierney as they were heavily linked with the Scottish International all summer and he will wear the number three shirt for the Gunners.